roger sherratt

 Continued/...

 You do not need to be a paid up member of Bermie Ex-Po to be able to enjoy our website, but we would encourage all former members of the Bermuda Police normally resident in Bermuda to join our organization.
 The annual cost of membership is $40, and for persons over 70 it is $20.
 Widows and widowers of former officers are honorary members, as are retired civilian staff.
-We are most grateful to the Police Association for a generous donation that has made the creation of this website possible, but we normally rely on membership fees to keep it active and up-to-date.
+We are most grateful to the Police Association for a generous donation that made the creation of this website possible, but we normally have to rely on membership fees to keep it active and up-to-date.